 On May 16, 1972, Nixon signed the National Sickle Cell Anemia Control Act.

-On May 22, 1972, President Nixon and First Lady arrived in Moscow and met with Soviet leaders including Leonid Brezhnev, Alexei Kosygin, and Nikolai Podgorny.
+On May 22, 1972, President Nixon and the First Lady arrived in Moscow and met with Leonid Brezhnev and other leading Soviet officials.

-On May 24, 1972, Nixon approved a five-year cooperative program between NASA and the Soviet space program.
+On May 24, 1972, Nixon approved a five-year cooperative program between NASA and the Soviet space program, culminating in the 1975 joint mission of an American Apollo and Soviet Soyuz spacecraft linking in space.

-On June 17, 1972, five men were caught breaking into the Democratic Party headquarters at the Watergate complex in Washington, D.C., leading to the Watergate scandal.
+On June 17, 1972, five men were caught breaking into the Democratic Party headquarters at the Watergate complex in Washington, D.C., which initiated the Watergate scandal.

-In November, Nixon's lawyers revealed that a tape of conversations held in the White House on June 20, 1972, had an 18+1⁄2 minute gap.
+On June 20, 1972, a tape of conversations held in the White House later revealed an 18+1⁄2 minute gap, further fueling the Watergate scandal.

-In 1972, Nixon vetoed the Clean Water Act due to the amount of money to be spent on it, which he deemed excessive, although Congress overrode his veto.
+In 1972, Nixon vetoed the Clean Water Act, objecting to the amount of money to be spent on it, though Congress overrode the veto.

 In 1972, Nixon visited China, leading to diplomatic relations between the two nations, and he was re-elected, defeating George McGovern.

-In 1972, Nixon's policies dampened inflation, although their aftereffects contributed to inflation later on.
-Nixon's decision to end the gold standard led to the collapse of the Bretton Woods system.
+In 1972, Nixon's policies dampened inflation.
+Nixon's decision to end the gold standard in the United States led to the collapse of the Bretton Woods system.

-In June 1973, after winning re-election, Nixon reimposed price controls due to returning inflation.
+In June 1973, after winning re-election, Nixon reimposed price controls.

-In July 1973, White House aide Alexander Butterfield testified under oath to Congress that Nixon had a secret taping system.
+In July 1973, White House aide Alexander Butterfield testified under oath to Congress that Nixon had a secret taping system and recorded his conversations and phone calls in the Oval Office.

-On October 10, 1973, Vice President Agnew resigned due to bribery, tax evasion, and money laundering charges.
+On October 10, 1973, Vice President Agnew resigned for reasons unrelated to Watergate; he was convicted on charges of bribery, tax evasion, and money laundering during his tenure as governor of Maryland.

-On November 17, 1973, during a televised session, Nixon famously said, "People have got to know whether or not their president is a crook.
-Well, I'm not a crook."
+On November 17, 1973, during a televised question-and-answer session, Nixon famously stated, "People have got to know whether or not their president is a crook.
+Well, I'm not a crook.
+I've earned everything I've got."

-On December 6, 1973, Gerald Ford was sworn in as vice president.
+On December 6, 1973, Gerald Ford was sworn in as vice president, replacing Agnew.

 From 1973, ongoing revelations from the Nixon administration's involvement in Watergate eroded his support in Congress and the country.

-In 1973, Nixon encouraged the Export-Import Bank to finance a trade deal with the Soviet Union where Occidental Petroleum would export phosphate and import Soviet ammonia.
-Nixon also announced his administration's commitment to seeking most favored nation trade status with the USSR.
+In 1973, Nixon encouraged the Export-Import Bank to finance a trade deal with the Soviet Union involving Occidental Petroleum.
+Also in 1973, Nixon announced his administration was committed to seeking most favored nation trade status with the USSR.

-In 1973, Richard Nixon ended American combat involvement in Vietnam and the military draft the same year.
+In 1973, Nixon ended American combat involvement in Vietnam and the military draft.

-In 1973, a limited HMO bill was enacted as part of Nixon's health insurance reform efforts.
+In 1973, a limited HMO bill was enacted.

-In 1973, following U.S. support of Israel in the Yom Kippur War, Arab OPEC nations retaliated by refusing to sell crude oil to the U.S., resulting in the 1973 oil crisis.
+In 1973, due to U.S. support for Israel during the Yom Kippur War, Arab OPEC nations retaliated by refusing to sell crude oil to the U.S., resulting in the 1973 oil crisis.
+This caused gasoline shortages and rationing in the United States in late 1973.

 It is estimated that between 50,000 and 150,000 people were killed during the bombing of Cambodia between 1970 and 1973.

-On April 30, 1974, the statutory authorization for Nixon's price controls lapsed, as they had become unpopular and produced food shortages.
+On April 30, 1974, the statutory authorization for Nixon's price controls lapsed.

-On May 9, 1974, the House Judiciary Committee opened televised impeachment hearings against Nixon.
+On May 9, 1974, the House Judiciary Committee opened impeachment hearings against President Nixon, which were televised on major TV networks.

 In June 1974, Nixon made one of his final international visits as president to the Middle East, and became the first president to visit Israel.

-On August 5, 1974, Nixon released the "Smoking Gun Tape", accepting blame for misleading the country about White House involvement in Watergate.
+On August 5, 1974, Nixon released the "Smoking Gun Tape", accepting blame for misleading the country about when he had been told of White House involvement in the Watergate break-in.
+The tape demonstrated Nixon had been told of the White House connection to the Watergate burglaries soon after they took place and had approved plans to thwart the investigation.

-On August 9, 1974, facing almost certain impeachment and removal from office, Richard Nixon resigned from the presidency.
+On August 9, 1974, facing almost certain impeachment and removal from office, Nixon resigned from the presidency due to the Watergate scandal.

 On September 8, 1974, President Gerald Ford granted Nixon a "full, free, and absolute pardon", ending any possibility of an indictment.